IQSS/dataverse-client-javascript/README.md

 A JavaScript/TypeScript API wrapper for [Dataverse](http://guides.dataverse.org/en/latest/api/).

-This package is built using `node v19`.

 ## NPM

 Module available as `js-dataverse` at https://www.npmjs.com/package/js-dataverse

+## Getting Started

+This package is built using `node v19`, so it is recommended to use that version.

+Make sure that you install all the project dependencies:

+`npm install`

 ## Build project